aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Struct `VoteEvent`

-Event emitted when there's a vote on a proposa;
+Event emitted when there&apos;s a vote on a proposa;

 <pre><code>struct VoteEvent has drop, store<br/></code></pre>